-What I first noticed was that so few people make eye contact with one another anymore while they are rushing through the airport.
+What I first noticed was that so few people make eye contact with one another while they are rushing through the airport.
 So many are looking down at the phones rather than engaging with people around them.
 I get this.
 I am an introvert, and contact with all these people can be a little overwhelming.

 I sat myself down for a little people-watching, something I always enjoyed when young.
 It is a wonderful practice of noticing.
 One flight had just arrived, people were departing the gate, looking determined and hurrying along.
 An older gentleman in an old-fashioned cap was moving a little more slowly than some of the passengers.
-He looked around, feeling a bit lost perhaps, and overwhelmed at the number of people all gathered around the terminal, the passengers rushing to their next destination.
+He looked around, feeling a bit lost perhaps, overwhelmed at the number of people all gathered around the terminal, the passengers rushing to their next destination.

 During that flight I ended up having a marvelous conversation with a woman who was an author, just returning from a speaking tour.
-She told me she rarely talks with people on a plane, but she said there was something different about me.
-She decided not to put her headphones on (as usual) but to instead have a conversation.
+She told me she rarely talks with people on a plane.
+But she decided not to put her headphones on (as usual) but to have a conversation instead.
 As it turns out, I found out she had been a speaker for an event attended by my massage therapist.
-It is a small world.
+Small world.

-I encourage you to do little experiments in noticing, at home, in the halls at work, in the airports when you travel.
+I encourage you to do little experiments in noticing at home, in the halls at work, in the airports when you travel.
 See what you discover.
 I promise you, it will be fascinating.